wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `S` and `SM`, respectively.
 The `Inv` event will be retried on the stable state, and is logically ordered before the ongoing event that caused the invalidation.

+For `SM` state blocks, the event is first inserted into the MSHR.
+Then if there is any upper level sharer (in fact, there can be at most one sharer), the sharers will be invalidated by calling `invalidateSharers()` with the command being `Inv`, and transiting the state to `SM_Inv`.
+Otherwise, the event is completed immediately by calling `sendResponseDown()`, and the state transits to `IM`.

+`S_B` state blocks are handled similarly to `SM` state blocks, except that the state will change to `SB_Inv`, if there are upper level sharers and invalidations are issued.